 The hardware will be covered by a three-year warranty and protection plan.
 If you lose or break your hearing aid, you can get a replacement one for a deductible of $195.

 Lively makes good use of online hearing tests, consultations, and adjustments to keep its pricing lower than many competitors, but the company does not control the manufacturing process.
-Part of the reason why MDHearingAid costs less is that they make their own line of hearing aids, which means they control the entire process from manufacturing to hearing consultation, sale, and adjustments.
+Part of the reason why Lively’s affordable hearing aids aren’t the least expensive on the market is that there are competitors who make their own line of hearing aids, which means they control the entire process from manufacturing to hearing consultation, sale, and adjustments.

 Remote audiology care